-In Elder Mediation, a Mediator, or more usually a team of co-Medaitors, who have specific training in intergenerational dynamics and age-related issues, support the older person and their family in having important conversations and in making decisions that reflect the needs of all, but with an emphasis on the quality of life for the older person.
+In Elder Mediation, a Mediator or a team of co-Medaitors who have specific training in intergenerational dynamics and age-related issues, support the older person and their family in having important conversations and in making decisions that reflect the needs of all, but with an emphasis on the quality of life for the older person.

 The Mediators provide a process and framework that enables the older person, their family, and where appropriate, key people such as care providers and healthcare experts, to address specific issues and concerns, and to devise appropriate outcomes that best reflect the needs and requirements of the older person, while sensitive to the needs of family members.

 Change can be difficult and challenging, especially when precipitated by illness or a change in capacity, but Elder Mediation puts the older person at the centre of the dialogue so that any decisions that are made are based, not just on the needs of older person, but also their values and personal preferences.

 At the centre of Elder Mediation is a commitment to the enablement and self-determination of the older person.

 Elder Mediation is based on the key principles of respect, self-determination and enablement.